Jackson00Han/Jackson00Han/README.md

-# Hi there!
-Thanks for your time and welcome to my profile! 👋
+# Hi there!👋 Welcome to my profile!

 ## 🔭 **Professional Summary:**
 I am a recent PhD graduate in theoretical physics, passionate about applying my analytical and problem-solving skills to real-world industry challenges.